-We shall consider primarily systems (structures, processes, phenomena) that are common in the living world.
+We shall primarily consider systems (structures, processes, phenomena) that are common in the living world.
 The related, practical questions are: what are the conditions under which hierarchy emerges?
-What kinds of mathematical tools are appropriate for describing the various aspects of hierarchy?
+What kinds of mathematical tool are appropriate for describing the various aspects of hierarchy?